 Dynamics 365 Commerce provides assortments that let you manage product availability across channels.
 Assortments determine which products are available at specific stores and during a specific period.

-In Commerce, an assortment is a mapping of one or more channels (or groups of channels, when organization hierarchies are used) to one or more products (or groups of products, when category hierarchies are used).
+In Commerce, an assortment is a mapping of one or more channels (or groups of channels, when using organization hierarchies) to one or more products (or groups of products, when using category hierarchies).